-- The PCI Conventional bus connector is bus master capable. - SMBus signals are routed to the PCI Conventional bus connector.
+- All of the PCI Conventional bus connectors are bus master capable. - SMBus signals are routed to all PCI Conventional bus connectors.
 This enables PCI Conventional bus add-in boards with SMBus support to access sensor data on the board.
-The specific SMBus signals are as follows: - The SMBus clock line is connected to pin A40. - The SMBus data line is connected to pin A41.
+The specific SMBus signals are as follows:

+- The SMBus clock line is connected to pin A40.

+- The SMBus data line is connected to pin A41.